FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/quick_start.rst

 - Step3:  Set the program configuration mode, as in Figure 2-33.

 .. important::
 	users need to set this parameter according to the actual need before running the program, the specific meaning of the parameter is shown in 3.6.9 Program Configuration.

 .. figure:: quick_start/25.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2-33  Setup Program Configuration
+	Setup Program Configuration

 - Step4: After the configuration is completed, click one button to run, the program will start from the “workpiece positioning” until the welding is completed.